 Average fall frost date for Colorado is Oct.
-10. Looks like Mother Nature may be a day early this year, but like the fall weather, right on schedule.
+10. Looks like Mother Nature may be a couple of days early this year, but like the fall weather, right on schedule.

 Last week we discussed bringing in cold temperature sensitive plants.
 Better get them in this weekend.
 More Info Here.
 Flowering pots and hanging baskets could be moved into the garage for a few nights.
 If you have enjoyed them all summer, and are tired of watering, leave them outside and kiss them good bye for another year.

 Pumpkins, Mums, Black-eyed Susan porch décor should be brought into the garage for a few days.
-Mid-20 temperatures is very cold and may not kill but will damage these types of plants
+Low 30 temperatures may not kill but may damage these types of plants.

-Vegetable gardens may be tough to protect as those mid-20 temperatures are tough on summer veggies like tomatoes, pepper & squash.
+Vegetable gardens may be protected at low 30’s, but may damage summer veggies like tomatoes, pepper & squash.
 Never hurts to try covering them with sheets or blankets to hold in heat.
 The garden may be in a protected area and come through OK.
-Plus, the predicted snow may act as an insulator as well.
+Plus, with possible snow, that may act as an insulator as well.

-Best to get your sprinkler systems shut down and blown out before Monday if possible.
+Best to get your sprinkler systems shut down and blown out ASAP just to be sure.

 Planting and Growing Fall Bulbs